Paris museum brief

 The icon sprint

-1. Enter with a timed ticket and go straight to Denon.
+1. Enter with a timed ticket and go straight to Denon, following current signs rather than a fixed room number.

-Use only when you have a tight schedule or are travelling with someone who dislikes long museum visits.
+Use this only when you have a tight schedule or are travelling with someone who dislikes long museum visits.
+It is a sprint, not a full Louvre experience.

 2 hours